e2eSolutionArchitect/scripts/git/git-commands.md

 git push (push changes in master branch)
 ```

-### Get update from a branch which is ahead from your your branch.
+### Get the update from a branch that is ahead of your branch.

 ```
 # branch A is a feature branch which is behind of 'main' branch.
 Here is how to take updates from main TO branch A